MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 > See running RML executions at http://localhost:8078/#/job/running

-> Output goes to `workspace/graphdb-import/rml-cohd-output.nt`
+> Output goes to `workspace/graphdb-import/rml-cohd-output.nt` and can then be loaded to a triplestore.

 ## Compute HCLS metadata